-The long hours of medical school are behind you, and it is time to open your own practice.
+The long hours of medical school are behind you, and now you’re ready to open your own practice.
 Whether you practice medicine or dentistry, the issues involved are the same.
 Do you begin a new practice or do you purchase an existing one?

 The financial considerations are key to helping you make the decision to step out on your own and start your own dental or medical practice.
 Here are some practical steps and issues to consider when deciding whether or not you can finance a new practice or purchase an existing practice.

 Before meeting with a lender, take the time to review your financial situation carefully and research the feasibility of this endeavor.
 First, review your personal financial situation.
 Complete a financial statement to determine the sources and value of your assets.
 Next, prepare a budget to determine cash flow income and outflow, including all of the monthly expenses you can anticipate during the start-up period of your practice.
 Remember that you might not be bringing in a salary at first.
 Then, determine your monthly debt, including your mortgage payments, auto loans or leases, student and installment loans, and credit card payments.
 Last, determine whether there are other possible sources of income during the start-up period.
 If not, try to calculate the amount of gross salary you would need to meet your personal needs before your practice is profitable.